Bill Anderson: Early life

-In high school, Anderson and his friends formed their own band and won a school talent contest.
-The band began performing around the local area, eventually performing on local radio as the Avondale Playboys.
+In high school, Anderson and his friends formed a band and won a school talent contest.
+The band began performing around the local area, eventually performing on a local radio as the Avondale Playboys.
 Anderson's strong interest in baseball continued through high school, as well.
-He became his high-school team's pitcher and was scouted to go to the Chicago Cubs training camp.
+He became his high school team's pitcher and was scouted to go to the Chicago Cubs training camp.
 However, Anderson declined the offer after realizing that his family would be upset if he did not attend college.
 Upon graduating high school, he enrolled at the University of Georgia and majored in journalism.

 Anderson had dabbled with journalism before enrolling in university.
 While still in high school, he wrote for his school's newspaper and also obtained a job covering sports events for The Atlanta Journal-Constitution.
 In his freshman year, he pledged the Kappa Sigma fraternity.
-He and several students formed a country band called the "Classic City Playboys" and began playing local events.
-He also became interested in radio station work after a DJ friend introduced him to some of the controls.
+Several students and he formed a country band called the Classic City Playboys and began playing local events.
+He also became interested in radio-station work after a DJ friend introduced him to some of the controls.
 "I thought I was Superman.
 I knew that night I had to get a job as a disc jockey", he recalled.

 Anderson graduated from college in 1959.
 During his first summer out of college, he got a job working as a rock and roll DJ at WGAU in Athens, Georgia.
 However, he was fired after playing country records over the air and was then hired at WJJC in Commerce, Georgia.
 Anderson began songwriting again after obtaining the new position.
 In Commerce, Anderson wrote the song "City Lights".
 The song ultimately brought him to Nashville, where both his songwriting and recording careers began.

 Recording career

 1958–1962: Early success

-Anderson's own recording career began in 1957 after he released two singles in the independent label TNT.
+Anderson's recording career began in 1957 after he released two singles on the independent label TNT.
 Both songs (including his own version of "City Lights") attracted little attention, but the success brought by Ray Price's version of "City Lights" led Anderson to frequent Nashville, Tennessee.
 In the city, he brought compositions for artists and producers to record.
-Owen Bradley of Decca Records was impressed by Anderson's writing, and decided to sign him to the label as a recording artist.
+Owen Bradley of Decca Records was impressed by Anderson's writing and signed him to the label as a recording artist.
 Anderson officially signed with Decca in the summer of 1958.
 His early Decca singles were entirely self-composed.
 Anderson's first Decca release in December 1958 was called "That's What It's Like to Be Lonesome".
 The song became a major hit the following year when it climbed to the number 12 position on the Billboard Hot Country and Western Sides chart.
 He followed this in 1959 with the top-20 hits "Ninety-Nine" and "Dead or Alive".